 Joanna Anderson is the Research Director at Faunalytics, a non-profit that empowers animal advocates with access to research, analysis, strategies, and messages that maximize their effectiveness to reduce animal suffering.
-She received a grant to conduct a research study to investigate the cultural barriers and supports to the reduction of animal product consumption in a non-Western country.
+In 2020, she received a grant to conduct a research study to investigate the cultural barriers and supports to the reduction of animal product consumption in a non-Western country.
 She writes:

 When considering animal suffering from a global perspective, it is clear that current animal advocacy resources are disproportionately allocated to Western countries, yet production and consumption of animals used for food are on the rise elsewhere.
 In fact, the majority of farmed animals live and suffer in low- and middle-income countries.